Revisiting minimum description length complexity in overparameterized models: Experiments with data-driven MDL-COMP

-In particular, we first demonstrate that solving~\eqref{eq:mdl_comp_objective} correlates well with minimizing test MSE (\cref{fig:vary_lambda}) for linear models.
-Next, we find that, for real datasets, \mdltag\ is competitive with cross-validation (CV) for performing model selection (in terms of regularization hyperparameter tuning), actually outperforming CV in the low-sample regime (\cref{fig:pmlb}).
 In this section, the linear models (ridge) and kernel methods are fit using scikit-learn~\citep{pedregosa2011scikit} and optimization for hyper-parameter tuning (see~\eqref{eq:mdl_comp_objective}) is performed using SciPy~\citep{2020SciPy-NMeth}.
+Code and documentation for easily reproducing the results are provided at \href{https://github.com/csinva/mdl-complexity}{\faGithub~github.com/csinva/mdl-complexity}.